NixM0nk3y/wiremock-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# AWS CDK Wiremock lambda

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+CDK Implementation of a serverless wiremock lambda.

+Building on the work of https://github.com/saurabh73/aws-serverless-wiremock-server

+# License

+MIT

 ## Useful commands